Family & Friends

 • A traumatic birth is not something you can plan for.

-• Everyone heals differently, please give me the time I need
+• Everyone heals differently.
+Please give me the time I need

-• I’m not the person that I used to be – the change is as daunting for me as it is you.
+• I’m not the person that I used to be – the change is as daunting for me as it is for you.

-• Some days I can be completely emotionless and other days I am an emotional wreck
+• Some days I can be completely emotionless, and other days I am an emotional wreck

 • Please acknowledge that I need to talk about what happened to me.